SoubhLance/SkillSync/README.md

 ## 📞 Support

-For support, email support@skillsync.dev or join our Discord community.
+For support, email support @cb2117@srmist.edu.in .

 ## 🔮 Roadmap